 The principal part of the stove is a clay cylinder, which acts as a chimney, providing good burning.
 A special insulation mixture made from local avaiable clay and coffee husk residues in the core stores the heat.
 A sturdy metal covering protects the outside of the stove and its heavy weight of more than 20 kilos is the basis for its long life.
 The coffee husk residues are purchased from the coffee farmers in the region and offer them an additional income.

 Providing my people with a sustainable improvement to their daily life and at the same time protecting the fragile ecosystem, the home of the mountain gorillas, makes me very proud.

 This project considers itself to be an extension to the governmental and NGO protection measures to help the rain forests.
-Money from the CO₂ compensation is being used for the local production of the stoves and their subsidised sale to households.
+Money from the CO₂ offsetting is being used for the local production of the stoves and their subsidised sale to households.
 Regular visits to the families represent the basis for optimal use.

 The close partnership with the IGCP (International Gorilla Conservation Program) provides a focus for protecting the mountain gorillas on an annual basis.
 This includes, for example, training the rangers, awareness programmes or repair works to the stone walls which mark the boundary of the Volcanoes National Park.

 Households save on average EUR 170 per year on firewood.

 More than 48,800 people benefit from better health and quality of life as flue gas can lead to respiratory diseases.

 One household saves one hour per day during which, for example, children can do homework.

 Women save one hour per day in the procurement of firewood, during which additional income can be earned.